 We look at specific examples to study why the proposed model can outperform the comparison methods.
-"A", "B", and "C" are three elite users identified using the (α, β) algorithm [8].
+"A", "B", and "C" are three elite users identified using the (α, β) algorithm [He et al. 2011].
 SVM correctly predicts that there is a follow-back link from "C" to "B", but misses predicting the follow-back link from "C" to "A".
-Our model TriFG correctly predicted both the follow-back links.
+Our model TriFG correctly predicts both the follow-back links.
 This is because TriFG leverages the structural balance factor.
-The resulting structure among the three users by SVM is unbalanced.
+The resultant structure among the three users by SVM is unbalanced.
 TriFG leverages the structural balance factor and tends to result in a balanced structure.

-It is also worth looking at the situation of user 9 and 10.
-TriFG made a mistake here: it does not predict the follow-back link, while the link was correctly predicted by SVM.
-User 9 and user 10 have a similar social status (similar indegree) and also they are from the same time zone, thus SVM successfully predicted the follow-back link.
-However, as the resulting structure is unbalanced, TriFG made a compromise and finally resulted in a mistaken prediction.
+It is also worth looking at the situation of users 9 and 10.
+TriFG made a mistake here: it does not predict the follow-back link, while the link is correctly predicted by SVM.
+Users 9 and 10 have a similar social status (similar indegree) and also they are from the same time zone, thus SVM successfully predicts the follow-back link.
+However, as the resulting structure is unbalanced, TriFG make a compromise and finally results in a mistaken prediction.